 Making the right choice of paintball marker can make a big difference in terms of noise.
 If you are looking for a quieter gun, there are several different models available to choose from.

 The two most popular types are mechanical and electronic, both of which come in a variety of shapes and sizes.
 Mechanical guns use a spring-loaded system to launch paintballs, making them much louder.
 On the other hand, Electronic models make use of an electric motor instead, making the paintball gun quieter.

 Choose a Quieter Barrel

-One way to make your paintball gun quiet is to switch to a quieter barrel.
-Some of the most popular choices include aluminum barrels with integrated sound dampeners ( reduces sound ), ceramic or composite barrels that have been designed to reduce noise.
+One way to make your paintball gun quieter is to switch to a quieter barrel.
+Some of the most popular choices include aluminum barrels with integrated sound dampeners (which reduce sound), ceramic, or composite barrels that have been designed to reduce noise.